m-amin-alavian/kateb/README.md

 # Kateb Project

-A Simple Tool for Extracting tables from Webpages
+A Simple Tool for Extracting Tables from Webpages